Skip to main content

 Upon completion of this program, graduates will be able to:

-• Evaluate available digital technologies and automation relevant in the domain of specialist expertise.
+• Evaluate available digital technologies and automation relevant to the domain of specialist expertise.

 • Communicate knowledge to audiences to build professional credibility.